rage/programming-23/data/part-8/3-defining-classes.md

 </sample-output>

 Let's have a look at another example of classes and objects.
-We'll write a class which mmodels a single draw of lottery numbers:
+We'll write a class which models a single draw of lottery numbers:

 ```python
 from datetime import date